 We were meeting a Singaporean friend of mine who I’d met in Budapest, and he headed straight to Chinatown for one of their food markets.
 But we didn’t go to the outdoor tourist one that everyone hits – he took us to a more local indoor one less than five minutes away.

 Like Malaysia, we were preparing ourselves for Singapore’s prices.
 But when we could eat lunch for $4 a meal (£2), I realised it’s like anywhere else: it’s all about where you look.
 The market we went to was so busy that we had to share a table with other people, which is the norm here.
 One of the stalls is famous because Gordon Ramsay had a cook-off with one of the chefs – and the queue showed it.

-But while we didn’t eat there, we had some really delicious food and I grabbed a smoothie from another stall for under $2.
+But while we didn’t eat from that stall, we had some really delicious food and I grabbed a smoothie from another stall for under $2.
 The place was full of locals, unlike when we passed the tourist Chinese food market, which seemed to be exclusively tourists.

 He took us down to Marina Bay Sands and we took a really nice wander through the botanic gardens around to the bay front.

 I wasn’t expecting the Singapore skyline to be so striking and we sat with this view for a while.